maxchampoux/fx4biz-rest/README.md

 Method: GET
 URL: /account/{account_id}
 ```
 Retrieve bank details on an account.
+As a response to this query, you will receive the details of the [Account Object](#account_object).

 ## <a id="put-account-details"></a> Update account details ##